bloominstituteoftechnology/Testing/patrick/Readme.md

 ## Extra Credit

 - Congratulations you wonderful developer you!
-You have survived the basic requirements and are now ready to put your big TDD skills to the test!
+You have survived the basic requirements and are now ready to put your big TDD skills to the test! - OKAY √
-- Pop open the `node-extra-credit` file and study up on testing node endpoints.
+- Pop open the `node-extra-credit` file and study up on testing node endpoints. - OKAY √
-- Use either `assert` or `expect` its your time to shine so pick a style and stick with it.
+- Use either `assert` or `expect` its your time to shine so pick a style and stick with it. - OKAY √